Australia–Tonga relations

 Foreign relations exist between Australia and Tonga.
 Tonga has a High Commission in Canberra, and Australia has a High Commission in Nukualofa.

+Australia stands as Tonga’s largest development partner since its independence in 1970, with contributions and comprehensive programs annually.
+Australia provides substantial financial and technical assistance in areas like health, education, disaster resilience, infrastructure, and the economy.
+Australia’s aid totalled AUD 74.8 million for the 2022-2025 fiscal year.
+The partnership has seen extensive cooperation through programs such as the Tonga New Zealand Australia Technical Vocational Education Training Support Program and the Pacific Horticultural and Agricultural Market Access Program, which also support Tonga’s growth by enhancing agricultural exports and vocational education.

 History

 In 1999, Australian Foreign Minister Alexander Downer welcomed Tonga's admission to the United Nations.
 The Minister said that the Australian Government had helped fund the Commonwealth Small Island States Office in New York so Pacific states can afford to be represented here.

 Following the outbreak of violence in Tonga in 2006, the Tongan Government asked the Australian Government for assistance from Australian forces.
 Following this request, eighty-five Australian soldiers and police were sent to Tonga with support from New Zealand.

 In 2008 Tonga's High Commission in Canberra opened.
 Crown Prince Ahoeitu Unuakiotonga Tukuaho (now King Tupou VI) became its first chief of mission.